Linjing95/LJ_Eyes/README.md

 You are allowed to use this software for free, but please acknowledge if you are using this software for eye data analysis.

 # License
-LJ_Eyes Toolbox is Licensed under the BSD 3-clause License.
+LJ_Eyes© Toolbox is Licensed under the BSD 3-clause License.
 One blink analysis script uses slightly modified code (Hershman, Henik and Cohen, 2018) from R. Hershman and N. Cohen 2018: https://osf.io/jyz43/